PHYS3888/Tutorial_ComplexNetworks/README.md

 # Complex Networks Analysis of Neuronal Connectivity in _C.
-Elegans_
+Elegans_ :bug:

 This tutorial will walk you through a basic understanding of complex networks.

 Networks are a representation of objects (nodes) and the connections between pairs of nodes (edges).

-As an example dataset we will use the network of neurons, and their connectivity in the nematode worm, _C. elegans_ :bug:.
+As an example dataset we will use the network of neurons, and their connectivity in the nematode worm, _C. elegans_ :bug:, measured through painstaking reconstruction from electron microscopy.
+Note that the network of connectivity between elements of the brain is called a _connectome_.

 ![](figs/CElegans.png)